What is Considered a Sex Crime in New Hope, MN?

-If you or a person you love is facing any of these criminal sexual conduct charges, the skilled team of Minnesota sex crime lawyers at Gerald Miller, P.A. can review the circumstances of your charge and defend you in the state court system.
+If you or a person you love is facing any of these criminal sexual conduct charges, the skilled team of New Hope sex crime lawyers at Gerald Miller, P.A. can review the circumstances of your charge and defend you in the state court system.

 Registering as a Sex Offender

-If you are convicted in Minnesota of any of the following criminal offenses, you will have to register as a sex offender in the state:
+If you are convicted in New Hope, Minnesota of any of the following criminal offenses, you will have to register as a sex offender in the state:

 ● Murder that takes place during the course of a sex crime

 ● First, second, third, or fourth-degree felony criminal sexual conduct offenses